ballerkobe808/invest/README - 9 TAXES.txt

 ### Capital Gains Tax

 1. You pay 15% profit on any gains you make when you sell something.
+   Long Term is less than Short term???
+   Tax bracket can push you higher???

 2. If you hold it for a year you pay less - long term capital gains vs short term